akumansley/aft/docs/docs/tutorial/02-frontend-setup.md

 </body>
 ```

-Then let's add our stylesheet.
+Then let's add our stylesheet in a new file, "styles.css".
 We'll just paste in all the styles we'll need for the tutorial at once for convenience.

 ```css title="styles.css"
 :root {